Darmstadt, Germany – May 18, 2019 – in conjunction with EUROCRYPT 2019

 |Alessandra Scafuro||North Carolina State University|

 |Berry Schoenmakers||TU Eindhoven|

 |Ivan Visconti (co-chair)||University of Salerno|

 Registration and venue

 The workshop takes place in connection with the EUROCRYPT 2019 conference.
-For registration please use the EUROCRYPT registration site.
+Registration will open early February via the EUROCRYPT registration site.
 More information will be published here when it becomes available.